Place names considered unusual: For negative reasons

+Beijing's Zhushikou (珠市口) was originally known as "Zhushikou" (猪市口) during the Ming Dynasty, In which 猪 meant "pig", and 市 meant "market", because it was a famous market for selling live pigs.
+By the Qing Dynasty, the pig market had faded away.
+The place was renamed to "Zhushikou" (珠市口), where 珠 means "pearl".

+In 1997, the town of Gay Head in Massachusetts changed its name to Aquinnah.

+For positive reasons

+Sometimes, place names are changed as a publicity stunt or to promote tourism.

 Waters, Arkansas, changed its name to Pine Ridge, Arkansas, after it became known that the fictional town Pine Ridge in the radio sitcom Lum and Abner was based on Waters.
 Now a sparsely populated and no longer incorporated community, Pine Ridge is home to a Lum and Abner museum.

 Truth or Consequences, New Mexico, changed its name from Hot Springs in 1950, after the host of the radio program Truth or Consequences promised free publicity to any town willing to change its name to that of the show.
 Jim Thorpe, Pennsylvania, changed its name from Mauch Chunk in honor of the famous athlete when his widow agreed to allow his remains to be buried there.

-The former community of Clark, Texas changed its name to DISH as part of a marketing agreement with Dish Network whereby the town's residents (roughly 200) would get free satellite TV service from the company.
+The former community of Clark, Denton County, Texas, changed its name to DISH as part of a marketing agreement with Dish Network whereby the town's residents (roughly 200) would get free satellite TV service from the company.

 In 1999, the town of Halfway, Oregon, changed its name to Half.com for one year after the e-commerce start-up of the same name offered 20 computers, as well as $110,000 for the school, and other financial subsidies.

 Saint Augusta, Minnesota, was for a short time named Ventura after the then-governor Jesse Ventura (whose ring name was in turn named after the city of Ventura, California) to draw attention in avoiding annexation by the nearby city of Saint Cloud.
 The name was reverted to the original name after the crisis passed.

 In the late 1990s, the town of Granville, North Dakota, agreed to change its name temporarily to McGillicuddy City as part of a promotion for Dr. McGillicuddy's schnapps.

+In August 1998, Topeka, Kansas was renamed ToPikachu for the North American launch of Nintendo's wildly successful Pokémon franchise.
+The city was once again renamed ToPikachu for one day, October 27, 2018, for the launch of Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!

-In March 2010, Topeka, Kansas, temporarily changed its name to Google, after the technology company, in an attempt to secure the installation of Google Fiber in the city.
+In March 2010, Topeka temporarily changed its name to Google, after the technology company, to secure the installation of Google Fiber in the city.